 Years spent at Nickelodeon prepared Roberta to launch Mommy Poppins' Los Angeles branch.
 She served as LA Editor for GoCityKids, National Editor for ParentsConnect, and Editor for NickMom.
 After two years as Mommy Poppins' LA Editor, Roberta became Editor-in-Chief at Mommy Poppins - which works out well for her son, who enjoys his role as Chief Guinea Pig for all things fun in LA and beyond.

 Latest posts by Roberta

-Should old acquaintance be forgot?
-Maybe they should, when seeing them on New Year's Eve costs $35/hour in babysitting fees.
-Far better to find some fun that can be shared with the kids, and see those old acquaintances some other night.
-LA rings in the new year in fine family fashion from noon to midnight and beyond; check out some memorable outings on our radar.
+It's New Year's Eve 2020, and maybe old acquaintance really should be forgot—if seeing them costs $40/hour in babysitting.
+Better to find some fun that can be shared with the kids, and see those old acquaintances some other night.
+Los Angeles rings in the new year in fine family fashion from noon to midnight and beyond; check out some of the memorable Southern California outings on our radar!

-Not everyone spends Christmas Day opening presents and singing Christmas carols.
-If Christmas at your house feels much like any other day but without as much to do—or if your family are just really fast unwrappers—Mommy Poppins has you covered with everything from whales to festivals, and someplace to eat at the end of the day.
-Ready for 25 suggestions of things to do and places to go on Christmas Day that have (mostly) nothing to do with chestnuts or open fire?
+Not everyone spends Christmas Day opening presents and singing Christmas carols; you may actually be looking for places to go on Christmas Day.
+Mommy Poppins has you covered with everything from whales to festivals, and someplace to eat at the end of the day.
+Ready for 25 suggestions of things to do and places to go on Christmas Day that have very little to do with chestnuts or open fire?